-Individuals who are in the United States and presently eligible for a green card, should take reasonable measures to file Form I-485 soon.
-It is not clear how much time we have.
+Individuals who are in the United States and presently eligible for a green card, should take reasonable measures to file Form I-485 before the new forms are implemented.
+This could be any day now.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
 We provide support for the Affidavit of Support (Form I-864), Declaration of Self-Sufficiency (Form I-944), Adjustment of Status Application (I-485), and several other immigration packages.

 Note to Reader: This post was originally published on October 15, 2019, and has been modified with improvements.